-Where Humans meet Nature
+Where Humanity meets Nature

-Therefore, I see this eco-tour guide as the beginning of that process, and as a way to inspire others.
-Bringing together, history, people from all over the world that come to visit, and most essentially in the realisation of their part in Nature too.
-It is also about having a renewed appreciation of Nature, rather than the dogmatic perspective of seeing Nature at 'our disposal' and as a way to exploit, serving only our needs.
-Crucially, it is also about remembering that Nature, supports all forms of life, each life being essential to the other.
-And, importantly, recognising that Climate Change is not going to go away – it will remain an issue for some time, until we take real action.
+Therefore, I see this eco-tour guide as the beginning of that process and as a way to inspire others.
+Bringing together, history, people from all over the world that come to visit and most essentially in the realisation of their part in Nature too.
+It is also about having a renewed appreciation of Nature, rather than the dogmatic perspective of seeing Nature at 'our disposal' and as a way to exploit; serving only our needs.
+Crucially, it is also about remembering that Nature supports all forms of life, each life being essential to the other.
+And, importantly, recognising that the Climate Crisis is not going to go away – it will remain an issue for some time, until we take real action.

-Being an Eco-tour guide is therefore in many ways an ethical statement, not just about putting Nature first, but creating an ethical job-role within our communities, that are low-carbon, and less damaging to our planet.
-This I believe is the future of humanity if we are really going to survive, and it represents the serious need for a Basic Income for everyone, who like me, living in a rural location, don't have a monopoly in today's markets.
+Being an eco-tour guide is therefore in many ways an ethical statement, not just about putting Nature first, but also about the opportunity to create ethical job-roles within our communities, that are low-carbon and therefore less damaging to our planet.
+This I believe is the future of humanity if we are really going to survive and it represents the serious need for a Universal Basic Income for everyone, who like myself, living in a rural and remote location, does not have a monopoly in today's markets.
 Eco-tourism is a way of embracing the challenge of today’s human ontological crisis, once again if we are prepared to put Nature first at the heart of our local economy,

 Serving the Community: Local Economy

 Eternal Mountain is fundamentally also about the sustainability of the village.
 Therefore, 10% of the revenue generated from these tours will go back into the community of Killin.